-Starting college requires a shift in priorities, and coping with mental health issues during this time can be a challenge.
-When it comes to managing day-to-day life while attending college online, students need to practice self-care.
-This means adopting healthy habits, avoiding stress-inducing activities, and communicating with others about how they are feeling.
+Starting college requires a shift in priorities, and coping with mental health issues can be a challenge.
+When it comes to managing day-to-day life while attending college online, students need to prioritize their well-being.
+This means adopting healthy habits, avoiding stress-inducing activities, and communicating with others about how they’re feeling.

-Whether you or a loved one is a student is seeking support, the following information and resources curated by Maryville University Online may help provide some insight and relief:
+Whether you or a loved one is a student or is seeking support, the following information and resources curated by Maryville University Online may help provide some insight and relief.

 Low to moderate levels of anxiety and stress are common, but if they interfere with your ability to carry on with daily life, you may have an anxiety or panic disorder.
 If you experience severe levels of stress in college, irrational fear, trouble concentrating, or panic attacks, you should seek help.

-In order to get screened for generalized anxiety disorder, social anxiety disorder, or a panic disorder, check out the ADAA link and other resources below.
+To get screened for generalized anxiety disorder, social anxiety disorder, or a panic disorder, check out the Anxiety & Depression Association of America (ADAA) link as well as other resources below.

 The disorder can be particularly debilitating for young adults looking to succeed in college, as it can lead them to make impulsive or damaging choices — such as dropping out of school in frustration or using drugs to cope.
-Like the stress disorders above, you can use the resources below to learn more about how to treat PTSD.
+Again, you can use the resources below to learn more about how to treat PTSD.

-If you would like to communicate your feelings with others, there are a number of support groups — both in-person and online — that people with stress disorders can use to decompress and learn from others.
+If you would like to communicate your feelings with others, there are many support groups — both in-person and online — that people with stress disorders can use to decompress and learn from others.
 Explore the organizations below for more information on support groups.

 A therapist can also help you work through anxiety-related issues.
 When seeking the help of a licensed therapist, consult your primary care physician or your insurance provider for recommendations.